Bergvca/bergvca.github.io/resume.md

 _**All round data scientist with 6+ years of experience in the data analytics and AI space**_

 ### Results
+* &bull; At BNP Paribas, set up and integrated the Front Office supervisory tool **ForcePoint UEBA**
 * &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully classifying millions of transactions a day
 * &bull; Setup **Customer Journey Monitoring** at Rabobank